sagarmunjal/repo0001/_posts/2016-06-07-buckling-up.md

 > - **Semicolons are optional but should not always be ignored:**

+Semicolons simply end a Javascript statement.

+_Statement_ We write commands in a programming language, these commands are small instructions which are given to the computer called _statements_.
+Each statement ends with a semicolon however semicolons are optional after some statements.

+<code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="71-78"></code>

 Semicolons are a part of JavaScript syntax language but we will help you where they must not be **LEFT OUT**.

-We write commands in a programming language, these commands are small instructions which are given to the computer called statements.
-Each statement ends with a semicolon however semicolons are optional after some statements.
+A small cheat sheet for THREE CASES when semicolons are

+(i)   Required

+(ii)  Optional

+(iii) Avoid a semicolon

+(i)   Required

+Semicolons are REQUIRED when two statements are in the same line.

 Ex :

+<code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="12-14"></code>

+(ii)  Optional

+Semicolon is required to end statements but are optional if a statement is followed by a line break.

+<code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="10-11"></code>

+(iii) Avoid a semicolon

+- After a closing curly bracket.

+<code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="80-91"></code>

+- After the round bracket of an if, for, while or switch statement

-<code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="10-13"></code>
+<code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="92-100"></code>

 > - Missing semicolon pitfall related to long sentences:

 Let’s declare a long variable.